 Checkout & Commissioning

 SpIRIT will go through sequential checkout and commissioning of the spacecraft and then each payload.
 This will ensure all instruments and scientific experiments are calibrated and functioning correctly.

-The main operational phase of SpIRIT will see the TheMIS, Hermes, Mercury, and NAIGS modules alternately function, ensuring all modules receive sufficient operational time and use of resources on-board.
-Additionally, the Thruster module will undergo brief but regular periodic checkouts to establish the long-term stability of the module.
+The main operational phase of SpIRIT will see the TheMIS, Hermes and Mercury modules alternately function with the Thruster, ensuring all modules receive sufficient operational time and use of resources on-board.

 In accordance with international agreements, the SpIRIT spacecraft will be safely disposed of into the atmosphere, where it will gradually burn up, keeping Earth’s orbit clear for future explorers.